 Further certain of our corporate records in relation to increase in authorized share capital, namely the Form-5 filed with the Registrar of Companies in relation to the increase in authorized share capital from ₹ 1.00 Cr to ₹ 2.50 Cr approved in General Meeting dated February 22, 2006 and Form-32 for change in designation of Aditya Sharma, Narendra Parameswarappa Kotehall, and Purushottam Brijlal Sharma from Director to Whole-time Director are not traceable in the historical records maintained by our Company, or at the MCA Portal maintained by the Ministry of Corporate Affairs.
 We have obtained certificate for the same from M/s.
 NKM & Associates, Company Secretary in relation to such untraceable corporate records.
 Further the share transfer deed in respect to transfer of shares of our Company in financial year 2009-10 are not traceable.
-Accordingly, we have relied on the other corporate records.
-While no legal proceedings or regulatory action has been initiated against us in relation to the unavailable filings and statutory lapses as of the date of this Prospectus, we cannot assure you that such proceedings or regulatory will not have a material adverse effect on our financial condition or reputation.
+Accordingly, we have relied on the other corporate records maintained by the Company such as minutes and statutory registers to ascertain the information for the missing corporate records.
+While no legal proceedings or regulatory action has been initiated against us in relation to the unavailable filings and statutory lapses as of the date of this Red Herring Prospectus, we cannot assure you that such proceedings or regulatory actions will not be initiated against us in the future in relation to the missing filings and corporate records.
+We cannot assure you that any such proceedings will not have a material adverse effect on our financial condition or reputation.

-Further, our Company has not filed Form CHG-1 for creation of charge on certain vehicle loan taken in the past, which is noncompliance of section 77 of the Companies Act, 2013 read with rules made thereunder and is subject to penalty under section 86 which states that the company shall be liable to a penalty of five lakh rupees and every officer of the company who is in default shall be liable to a penalty of fifty thousand rupees.
-However, no such loans are outstanding as on date of this Prospectus.
+Further, our Company has not filed Form CHG-1 for creation of charge on certain vehicle loan taken in the past, which is non-compliance of section 77 of the Companies Act, 2013 read with rules made thereunder and is subject to penalty under section 86 which states that the company shall be liable to a penalty of five lakh rupees and every officer of the company who is in default shall be liable to a penalty of fifty thousand rupees.
+However, no such loans are outstanding as on date of this Red Herring Prospectus.
 Further, board of directors of the company has directed CFO to implemented strict monitoring and improved processes to ensure filing of CHG-1 in the future.

-Our Company has failed to comply with the provisions of section 135 of the Companies Act, 2013 to spend on CSR expenses for the FY 2020-21, which is in non-compliance of section 135 of the Companies Act, 2013 read with rules made thereunder which is subject to the penalty under section 135(7) of the Companies Act, 2013 which states that the company shall be liable to a penalty of twice the amount required to be transferred by the company to the Fund specified in Schedule VII or the Unspent Corporate Social Responsibility Account, as the case may be, or one crore rupees, whichever is less, and every officer of the company who is in default shall be liable to a penalty of one-tenth of the amount required to be transferred by the company to be transferred by the company to such Fund specified in Schedule VII, or the Unspent Corporate Social Responsibility Account, as the case may be, or one crore rupees.
+Our Company has failed to comply with the provisions of section 135 of the Companies Act, 2013 to spend on CSR expenses for the FY 2020-21, which is in non-compliance of section 135 of the Companies Act, 2013 read with rules made thereunder which is subject to the penalty under section 135(7) of the Companies Act, 2013 which states that the company shall be liable to a penalty of twice the amount required to be transferred by the company to the Fund specified in Schedule VII or the Unspent Corporate Social Responsibility Account, as the case may be, or one crore rupees, whichever is less, and every officer of the company who is in default shall be liable to a penalty of one-tenth of the amount required to be transferred by the company to such Fund specified in Schedule VII, or the Unspent Corporate Social Responsibility Account, as the case may be, or two lakh rupees, whichever is less.
 Further, as on date the company has deposited the unspent CSR amount in the fund prescribed under Schedule VII of the companied Act, 2013 and as on the date there is NIL unspent CSR amount of the company.